-- (1) Participants who signed a contract to serve at a Critical Shortage Facility must transfer to another Critical Shortage Facility included in the First Funding Preference; - (2) Participants who signed a contract to serve as nurse faculty at a school of nursing must transfer to another eligible school of nursing; - (3) If there is a less than 30-day break in service between the initial site and the approved transfer site, the NELRP payments will not by interrupted.
+- (1) Participants who are awarded in FY 2012 and sign a contract to serve at a CSF must transfer to a CSF that falls in one of the funding preference tiers under which NELRP made awards during the FY 2012 application cycle.
+Participants should contact NELRP to ensure that the site they are interested in transferring to is an approvable CSF. - (2) Participants who were awarded prior to FY 2012 and signed a contract to serve at a CSF may transfer to a CSF as defined in the fiscal year they were awarded or a CSF as defined in this FY 2012 Guidance. - (3) Participants who sign a contract to serve as nurse faculty at a school of nursing must transfer to another eligible school of nursing. - (4) NELRP payments will not be interrupted if there is a break in service between the initial site and the approved transfer site of less than 30 days.
 However, if the participant fails to resume service within 30 days of the stop-work date at the initial facility or school of nursing, the NELRP will stop all loan repayments.
-Once the participant begins full-time service at another approved facility or school of nursing, the service end date will be extended accordingly and loan repayments will resume; - (4) If a participant ceases full-time employment at the initial site and does not resume service at an eligible approved facility or school of nursing within 60 days, the participant will be recommended for default.
+Once the participant begins full-time service at another approved CSF or school of nursing, the service end date will be extended accordingly and loan repayments will resume; - (5) If a participant ceases full-time employment at the initial site and does not resume service at an eligible approved facility or school of nursing within 60 days, the participant will be recommended for default.